yisiox/tp/docs/DeveloperGuide.md

 Asset related functionality is supported by an `Asset` and `Assets` objects.

-The following class diagram details the relationship between classes involved under the model package.
+The following class diagram details the relationship between classes involved under the model component.

 <puml src="diagrams/AssetClassDiagram.puml" alt="Asset Model Class Diagram" />